python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_shell.md

 - Commands to be entered in Linux Terminal window are written without any such prefix.
 - Press the {enter} key after each command line.
 - If you would like to clear the terminal at any point, press `Ctrl L`.
+- While in a command line such as Linux, and Ctrl + C is used to send a SIGINT (signal interrupt) signal, which cancels or terminates the currently-running program.

 ### Exercises